fightbulc/moment.php/README.md

 # Intro

 ### What is moment.php?
-Date library for parsing, manipulating and formatting dates.
+Date library for parsing, manipulating and formatting dates w/ i18n.

 ### Any dependencies?
 PHP 5.3 or later since moment.php is based on php's [DateTime Class](http://php.net/manual/en/class.datetime.php).